adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 Third, customer behaviors of interest often live deep below a lot of unrelated information and noise.
 For instance, how much does a trajectory's absolute location in the store matter?
-How much error does the computer vision system introduce?
+At what scale does the computer vision introduce error?
 How much do a customer's small side-to-side movements tell us about their macro behaviors, or vice versa?

-Along these lines come ambiguities in normalization: do we normalize by distance and direction?
-There is apparent variation in information-usefulness whether we measure the absolute distance a customer travels--varying needs for different behaviors.
-In short, **we need to be able to capture information contained only in abstract, certain segments of each feature.** And to discard the raw trajectory data as quickly as possible, because it piles up quickly.

-To summarize, with the accumulation of the aforementioned effects of noise, curse of dimension, and variable scales of interest, applying a supervised learning classifier to raw trajectory data doesn't work very well.
-As a basic test, I applied a random forest model to our raw simulation trajectories (each clipped to a fixed length of 500 points) and I found that the classifier could barely guess better than random.

-Likewise at the other end of the abstract-to-concrete spectrum, if you apply a set of hand-selected rules to trajectories, it doesn't classify well either.
-For example, if you say "If the trajectory velocity spends more than 80% of the time within X velocity range, then assign it Y label," this tends to perform no better than a random guess, since the interesting distinctions arise only in a much higher dimensional space.
+These questions do not have simple answers; especially not on the raw trajectory data itself.

+In short, **we need to project windows of each trajectory into a lower dimensional space that captures its key information.** And we need to then discard the raw trajectory data quickly to keep our memory use minimal.
+What follows is how I went about optimizing this projection to maximally distill information.

-# **I developed trajectory embedding that extracts identifying information from movement**
+# **I developed a trajectory embedding that extracts identifying information from movement**

 To convert each trajectory into a form that is meaningful to a classifier, I developed a **trajectory embedding**, which is just a fixed set of roughly 50 metrics, computed over a specified sample window.
 So the classification operation becomes: _first_ we map the trajectory through the embedding (essentially a dimensionality reduction operation), _then_ pass the embedded form to the classifier.